-How Long Xanax Stays in the System
+How Long is Xanax in your System?

 Xanax has the ability to calm people down before a flight and help them get to sleep at night.
 For people with stressful jobs who have trouble relaxing, Xanax can be a quick fix.
 Also, because it’s subscribed to millions of patients, it’s easily accessible.

 All of these facts have led to the abuse of the drug by people who are not prescribed it.
 Many jobs and organizations are now testing for the drug in applicants’ systems.

 Xanax has a half-life of six to nine hours.
 For healthy people, it takes that long for half of a dose to leave their systems.
 After four days, the system should be completely clear of it.

 How fast the drug leaves the body depends upon a few factors including the speed of someone’s metabolism, age, how healthy the liver is, weight, amount of the drug ingested, how long he or she has been taking it, and body fat content.

 How They Test for Xanax in the Body

 Drug testing facilities will detect Xanax in a person’s system through urine and blood tests, hair follicle analysis, and saliva swabs.
 The most frequently used method is urine testing.
 If people are taking the drug on occasion, it will not show up in a urine test after four days; for heavier users, it can show up even if they haven’t taken it for a week.

 Since doctors taper off the usage of Xanax for safety purposes, it’s still going to show up in an individual’s system even if they are in rehab for it.
 When addicted to Xanax, it’s important not to cut it cold turkey.
 That could lead to very perilous withdrawal symptoms.